Realme Narzo 20 Pro

-realme narzo 20 Pro is an Android smartphone developed by Realme and was launched on 21 September 2020.
-It is third among the Narzo 20 series unveiled by Realme.
+realme narzo 20 Pro is an Android smartphone developed by the Chinese manufacturer Realme and was launched on 21 September 2020.
+It is third among the Narzo 20 series unveiled by the company.
 Narzo 20 Pro is available in two colours: White Knight and Black Ninja.

 Specifications

 Hardware

 The realme narzo 20 Pro uses the MediaTek Helio G95 gaming processor.
 It supports 65W Super Dart charging technology and offers a 4,500mAh battery.
-The phone measures 162.3x75.4x9.4mm and weighs 191 grams.
-It comes with dual sim slots and up to 128GB storage that is expandable via microSD card through a dedicated slot.
+The phone measures 162.3x75.4x9.4mm and weighs 191g.
+It comes with dual SIM slots and up to 128GB storage facility that is expandable via microSD card through a dedicated slot.

-The realme narzo 20 Pro features a 6.5-inch full-HD+ Ultra Smooth display with a 120 Hz touch sampling rate and a 90 Hz refresh rate.
+The realme narzo 20 Pro features a 6.5-inch full-HD+ ultra smooth display with a 120 Hz touch sampling rate and a 90 Hz refresh rate.
 The display is also protected by a Corning Gorilla Glass.

 Software

 realme narzo 20 Pro runs on Realme UI based on Android 10.